bebasid/KominFudge/README.en.md

 Follow this tutorial https://github.com/bebasid/bebasit/blob/master/docs/mikrotik-tutorial.en.md

 ## List of hosts file[🔝](#navigation)
-If you have a big brain and prefer to use hosts file, here the list
+If you have a big brain and prefer to use hosts file, here the list:

 | List | Alternative |
 | :---: | :---: |